pllealfunes/hamburger-menu/mystery-word/README.md

 # Hangman Game 🕹

-This game will be made to practice Vue 3.
-The goal of the game is for the computer to pick a random word from an array and the user will have to guess the word.
+A hangman game to practice Vue 3.
+The user will play against the computer.
+The computer picks a random word from an array and the user will have to guess the word.
 If the user guesses wrong 6 times then the player will lose the game.
 The player will be able to see a list of guesses already made.
 They will also be able to see a round history showing the player's score and the computer's score.

 ## Requirements 💫
 * Keep track of a) a running score and b) results of each round of the game played ✔️